zenustech/zeno/docs/CONTRIBUTING.md

    using T = std::decay_t<decltype(Type)>;   // perfer 'using' instead of 'typedef' for aliasing }

+#define ZENO_YOUR_USEFUL_MACRO 1   // macro names should have ZENO_ prefix to prevent name conflict

 }   // end of anonymous namespace

 std::shared_ptr<MyType> globalFunc(std::string const &arg) {   // this function is visible globally